wrouesnel/Wiegand-Protocol-Library-for-Arduino/README.md

 The most important feature added is support for using multiple pins with interrupt masking to allow reading from multiple readers (which need to be identified somehow so we know which devices to activate).

+This library now requires the PinChangeInt library to function.

 # Wiegand 26 and Wiegand 34 library for Arduino

 The Wiegand interface is a de facto standard commonly used to connect a card reader or keypad to an electronic entry system.
 Wiegand interface has the ability to transmit signal over long distance with a simple 3 wires connection.
 This library uses interrupt pins from Arduino to read the pulses from Wiegand interface and return the code and type of the Wiegand.